 - 172 miles of designated U.S. Bicycle Routes

 - On each gallon of gas, Tennessee motorists pay 21.4 cents of state gas tax and 18.4 cents of federal gas tax.
 Funds are dedicated for the Tennessee transportation system.
 (Budget)

-- A rural TDOT SmartWay system is located in seven rural counties in east Tennessee including cameras to monitor the Rockwood Mountain section of I-40 in Roane County.
+- A rural TDOT SmartWay system is located in seven rural counties in east Tennessee and includes cameras to monitor the Rockwood Mountain section of I-40 in Roane County.

-- The TDOT HELP program was launched in 1999 to help clear interstates of congestion by removing obstacles including vehicles from the travel lanes, thereby reduce traffic impact.
-Since that time, millions of motorists have been assisted and impacts to traffic have been reduced.
+- The TDOT HELP program was launched in 1999 to help clear interstates of congestion by removing obstacles including vehicles from the travel lanes, thereby reducing traffic impacts.
+Since that time, thousands of motorists have been assisted and impacts to traffic have been reduced.

-- TDOT has motorist information programs, some of which use new communication tools such as Twitter and Facebook, Tennessee 511 aids motorist with highway information.
+- TDOT has motorist information programs, some of which use new communication tools such as Twitter, Facebook and Tennessee 511 which aid motorists with highway information.

 - Several TDOT programs promote good driving behaviors through numerous public awareness efforts including Click It or Ticket, Buckle Up in your Truck and Booze It and Lose It.

-- Keeping our roads beautiful are important.
-These programs promote keeping our highways beautiful.
-StopLitter, Adopt-A-Highway, Tennessee Groves and Tennessee Roadscapes.
+- Keeping our roads beautiful is important.
+These programs promote keeping our highways beautiful: StopLitter, Adopt-A-Highway, Tennessee Groves and Tennessee Roadscapes.